thebinaryfelix/ironhack-rover-challenge/README.md

 ## Basic Information
 Our Mars Rover is kind of dumb.
 By that, we mean it can’t move and turn at the same time.
 This means that if the rover wants to move to the left, it’s first move must be a turn.
 Its next move will then be a step forward.

-In addition, our rover is on a test mission.
-NASA has placed the rover on a 10x10 grid to make sure all is well before we ship it off to mars.

-At a high level, what we will do in the exercise is the following:
+At a high level, what we will do in the challenge is the following:
 - Create a function to turn the rover.
 - Create a function to move the rover forwards or backwards based on its direction.

-- Create a function to receive a list of commands and move based off of those commands.
+## Where will you work?
+We have provided some starter files for you to work on!
+- Download this repository or fork it.
+- Open the file inside JS > movement > rover.js

+There, you already have some instructions to follow ;)

 ## Iteration 1 | The Rover Object

-Create an object to represent the rover.
-This object will have only one property for now: the direction.
 The direction property can contain one of four values: "N", "S", "E", or "W".
 The rover’s default direction will be "N" (north).

 ## Iteration 2 | Turning the Rover
 The rover has a direction attribute.
-We’ve already provided functions called turnLeft and turnRight that receive a rover object as an argument.
+We’ve already provided methods called turnLeft and turnRight.
 Your job is to turn the rover in the appropriate direction based off of its current direction.

 Examples:
-Rover is facing North and turns left => Rover is now facing West Rover is facing West and turns left => Rover is now facing South Rover is facing North and turns right => Rover is now facing East
+Rover is facing North (N) and turns left => Rover is now facing West (W) Rover is facing West (W) and turns left => Rover is now facing South (S) Rover is facing North (N) and turns right => Rover is now facing East (E)

 ![Mars Rover][logo2]